top of page

 Dr. David Kimball, the lead historian at Independence Hall in Philadelphia, found a 1787 farewell party bar tab at the City Tavern for George Washington in 1985.
 The bar tab showed that fifty-five attendees drank sixty bottles of claret, fifty-four bottles of Madeira, eight bottles of whiskey, twenty-two bottles of porter, eight bottles of hard cider, twelve bottles of beer, and seven bowls of alcoholic punch.

-According to Wikipedia, the country that drinks the most alcohol in the world is the Republic of Belarus, which is bordered by Russia, Poland, Ukraine, Latvia, and Lithuania.
-The country who drinks the most spirits is Haiti.
+According to Wikipedia, the country that drinks the most alcohol globally is the Republic of Belarus, bordered by Russia, Poland, Ukraine, Latvia, and Lithuania.
+The country that drinks the most spirits is Haiti.

-The alcohol drinking habits of vervet monkeys were studied on St. Kitts island (the monkeys stole drinks from sunbathing tourists).
-They learned that the monkeys’ drinking behaviors were similar to humans’: teetotaler, social drinker (the majority, who only drink with other monkeys), regular drinker, and binge drinkers that will drink themselves into a coma or death.
+The alcohol-drinking habits of vervet monkeys were studied on St. Kitts island (the monkeys stole drinks from sunbathing tourists).
+They learned that the monkeys’ drinking behaviors were similar to humans’: teetotalers, social drinkers (the majority, who only drink with other monkeys), regular drinkers, and binge drinkers that will drink themselves into a coma or death.

 All Playboy bunnies working at Playboy Clubs were required to know 143 brands of liquor.

-Make your own flexible ice packs in the freezer with your choice of plain vodka, gin, rum, tequila, or whiskey.
-Simply pour a cup of water and a cup of spirit into a freezer plastic bag, squeeze out the air, then seal.
-Seal that bag into another bag, then place in the freezer.
+Make DIY ice packs with plain vodka, gin, rum, tequila, or whiskey.
+Pour 1 cup of water and 1 cup of spirit into a freezer plastic bag, squeeze out the air, and seal.
+Seal that bag into another bag, then place it in the freezer.
 Since the spirit will not freeze solid, it will create a flexible, slushy consistency.

 Finding the proof of a spirit dates back to the 1500s.
-They discovered if you soak a pellet of gunpowder in the spirit and the gunpowder could still burn, the spirits were rated above proof.
-In the 1800s, the gunpowder test was replaced by a specific-gravity test.
+They discovered that if you soak a pellet of gunpowder in the spirit, the gunpowder could still burn; the spirits were rated above proof.
+In the 1800s, the gunpowder test was replaced by a specific gravity test.

 Woman_distilling_Wellcome_L0043958.jpg